tfourj/immich-public-proxy/README.md

 If you're serving the same IPP from multiple domains, instead of setting the public URL in your docker-compose file, you can set it dynamically via a HTTP header in the request from your reverse proxy to IPP.

+1. Remove the `PUBLIC_BASE_URL` environment variable from your docker-compose file.

-Set a custom `publicBaseUrl` header on each request with the value of your public base URL (example `https://your-proxy-url.com`).
+2. Set a custom `publicBaseUrl` header on each request with the value of your public base URL (example `https://your-proxy-url.com`).

 ## Troubleshooting